-• The system administrator can choose to enable remote management of the GbE switch module through the four external ports on the GbE switch module, instead of or in addition to access through the management module.
+• The system administrator can choose to enable remote management of the GbE switch module through the six external ports on the GbE switch module, instead of or in addition to access through the management-module.
 This mode can be enabled only through the management module configuration interface.
-When this mode is enabled, the external Ethernet ports will support both management traffic and BladeCenter application data traffic.
-See "Enabling the external ports" on page 28 for additional information.
+When this mode is enabled, the external Ethernet ports support both management traffic and BladeCenter application data traffic.
+See "Enabling the external ports" on page 36 for additional information.

-This mode allows the GbE switch module IP addresses to be on a different IP subnet than the management modules.
+This mode enables the GbE switch module IP addresses to be on a different IP subnet than the management modules.
 This is useful when the GbE switch modules are to be managed and controlled as part of the overall network infrastructure, while secure management of other BladeCenter subsystems is maintained through the management module.
-However, management-module access to the Gigabit switch-module link will be lost if the GbE switch module IP address is not on the same IP subnet as the management module.
-See "Establishing a TCP/IP session for the switch through the external switch-module connectors" on page 31 for additional information.
-The Alteon OS 20.x Application Guide contains instructions for configuring the GbE switch module for this mode of operation.
+However, management-module access to the Gigabit switch-module link will be lost if the GbE switch module.
+See "Establishing a TCP/IP session for the switch through the external switch-module connectors" on page 39 for additional information.
+The Alteon OS 21.x Application Guide contains instructions for configuring the GbE switch module for this mode of operation.

-The RS-232 console port provides an alternative path to manage and configure the switch that functions the same as the Ethernet connection for management remote access.
+- The RS-232 console port provides an alternative path to manage and configure the switch that functions the same as the Ethernet connection for management remote access.
 To establish a console (DCE) connection, an ASCII terminal or a computer running ASCII terminal emulation software is required that is set to the following values:

-Baud Rate: 9600Data Bits: 8Parity: NoneStop Bits: 1
+- Baud rate: 9600

+- Data bits: 8

+- Parity: None

+- Stop bits: 1

-Flow Control: None
+- Flow control: None

-Emulate: VT100
+- Emulate: VT100